giantswarm/operatorkit/README.md

 # operatorkit

+**:warning: Important: This library has been deprecated in favor of [kubebuilder](https://book.kubebuilder.io/).
+Please, use kubebuilder if you want to create a new operator.**

 Package `operatorkit` implements an opinionated framework for developing [Kubernetes operators].
 It emerged as we extracted common functionality from a number of the operators we developed at [Giant Swarm][giantswarm].
 The goal of